Xunnamius/black-flag/README.md

 directly if you want.

-For example, you can retrieve a mapping of all commands known to Black Flag and their corresponding yargs instances in the order they were encountered during auto-discovery (OS-specific):
+For example, you can retrieve a mapping of all commands known to Black Flag and their corresponding yargs instances in the OS-specific order they were encountered during auto-discovery:

 ```typescript
 import { runCommand, $executionContext } from 'black-flag';